MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 ## Compile and test

 At this point your bot should compile and run.
-You can test it in the Emulator, but since the root adaptive dialog doesn't define any triggers or actions yet, the bot will not reply to input, but you should get HTTP 200 status responses back from the bot.
+You can test it in the Emulator.
+If your root adaptive dialog doesn't define any triggers or actions, the bot will not reply to input, but you should get HTTP 200 status responses back from the bot.

 ## Additional information